trikatechnologies/listrak-pixel/docs/README.md

 This app provides pixel integration for Listrak metrics and cart abandonment functionality, and provides related routes and blocks for use in an account's store-theme.

+Additionally, if you would like the app to send Order, Product, and Customer data to Listrak, you can create a [Listrak Data Integration](#Listrak-Data-Integration).

 ## Configuration

 1. [Install](https://vtex.io/docs/recipes/store/installing-an-app) the `listrak-pixel` app in the desired account;